rroethof/roethof.net/content/posts/2025/10/the-systemic-trap-when-corporate-pressure-turns-deadly/index.md

 ## The Cost of the Relentless Cycle

-**No Reintegration:** After the heart attack, I was quickly pushed back to work without a proper reintegration plan, just a return to the fire.
+**No Reintegration:** After earlier burnouts I was usually told to take a few weeks (at most a couple of months) and sent back into work.
+After the heart attack the Arbo (occupational health service / bedrijfsarts) assessed me as fit for reduced duties: I was able to work at about 50% after roughly two months and returned to full-time within six months, but there was no proper, structured reintegration plan to support that transition.
+It was effectively a return to the fire with ad-hoc adjustments.

 **Cognitive Collapse:** I desperately wanted to work, but my brain refused.
 I jumped relentlessly from task to task, desperate to make progress, yet even the simplest duty was impossible to complete.
 This inability to concentrate is a constant, grinding failure.

 **Constant Pain and Exhaustion:** Sleep, even with a CPAP machine for sleep apnea, offered no relief.
 I woke up exhausted every morning, with chronic chest pain (Tietze/Costochondritis) that made every movement heavy.

 **Home as a Zero-Sum Game:** As the sole breadwinner, recovery was not an option.
 My partner has Multiple Sclerosis (MS) and cannot work or drive, and we have an autistic son.
-Every doctor’s appointment now requires a 30+ km drive to Almere or Harderwijk — public transport or taxis are technically possible, but financially untenable.
+Every doctor’s appointment now requires a 30+ km drive to Almere or Harderwijk; public transport or taxis are technically possible, but financially untenable.
 Recovery is impossible when you are the only one who can drive.

 The result of this constant attrition?
 Irritation, guilt, and a deep, existential fear: How long can my heart hold out?
 What if I’m not here for my family?